 VCPM consists of approximately 26-30 classroom days and approximately ten hours per month of independent work over two years.
 In addition, the consulting project will require a substantial investment of time during the final year of the program.

 Please contact the Administrator at DHR.VCPM@vermont.gov for further information about the VCPM curriculum.

-Courses meet at the Center for Achievement in Public Service, 32 College Street, Schulmaier Hall, 1st.
-Floor, Montpelier, unless circumstances require otherwise.
-Our facilities has a large kitchen space, nursing rooms, and working hotel stations.
-Parking is available behind the building, and the main entrance is on the side facing the street, or you can access CAPS via the elevator located at the rear of the building.
-Schulamaier Hall is located on the campus of the Vermont College of Fine Arts at the top of East State Street in Montpelier.
+Courses meet at the Center for Achievement in Public Service, 32 College Street, Schulmaier Hall, in Montpelier.
+Our facilities has a large kitchen space, vending machines, and nursing rooms.
+Parking is available throughout the campus and around the College green, with limited street parking.
+The main entrance is on the side facing College Street, and you can access CAPS via the elevator located at the rear of Schulmaier Hall.

 Tuition (subject to change)